 SBI has initiated formation of a regular biochar working group of key Sonoma County agencies and other organizations.
 At this forum members identify and discuss options to include biochar in regional soil and water conservation efforts and in ongoing implementation of Sonoma County’s Climate Action Plan, the country’s most advanced such program.
 These sessions are hosted by the county’s official climate program implementing agency, the Regional Climate Protection Authority (RCPA) [www.sctainfo.org/rcpa.htm].
 Participants in this group include the Sonoma County Agricultural Preservation and Open Space District, Sonoma County Parks, Sonoma Compost Company, Sonoma County Water Agency, Climate Protection Campaign, and others.
 SBI also continues to monitor the actions of the California Air Resources Board as it implements the state’s climate plan, AB 32; we are especially focused on carbon sequestration protocols and valuation.

-SBI’s six core Principals each bring unique skills and expertise to the organization:
+SBI’s core Principals each bring unique skills and expertise to the organization:

 •Raymond Baltar, a local businessman, professional photographer, and sustainability consultant is focused on integrating business principles with energy conservation and environmental sustainability.
 Mr. Baltar served on the Executive Committee of the Sierra Club, Sonoma Chapter and on the Steering Committee for Solar Sonoma County.
-He recently completed a “Green MBA” graduate degree in Sustainable Enterprise.
+He completed a “Green MBA” graduate degree in Sustainable Enterprise from Dominican University in 2011.

 •Richard Dale has served as SEC’s Executive Director for 20 years.
 Programs at the center focused on research, education, and restoration have gained a statewide reputation for excellence.
 Mr. Dale is recognized widely as one of Sonoma County’s leading environmentalists.